SadSlothXL/docs/src/content/docs/guides/performance.md

 ### DXVK (DirectX to Vulkan)

 DXVK is a translation layer that implements multiple Direct3D versions in Vulkan.
-These implementations can lead to significant performance increase and reduces choppiness.
+These implementations can lead to a significant performance increase and reduced choppiness.
 The IW4x Launcher can automatically install DXVK for you, you just have to enable it in the config file.
 See the [Launcher configuration guide](/guides/launcher-config/) for more information.

 ### For **Linux** users

-Disable Gampead in the ingame settings if you don't use it.
+Disable Gamepad in the ingame settings if you don't use it.